JakubNowikowski/ImageConventer/README.md

 # ImageConventer

-WPF aplication desinged in MVVM pattern which allows user to load image (.jpb, .bmp or .png) and convert it using algorithm which selects main color (highest value out of Red/Green/Blue) from each pixel.
+WPF aplication desinged in MVVM pattern which allows user to load image (.jpg, .bmp or .png) and convert it using algorithm which selects main color (highest value out of Red/Green/Blue) from each pixel.

 Application provides three options to accomplish this task: